12 Exercises for a Killer Chest Workout

 What are the Chest Muscles?

-Your chest is made up of two major muscles.
-They are the pectoralis major and minor.
+The chest muscles include the pectoralis major and minor, which drive pressing and hugging motions and stabilize the shoulder.
 These are the muscles that you would know as your “pecs”.

 The pec major is the largest muscle of your chest wall.
 It’s the main one you think about when wanting to build muscle in your chest.
 Its main job is to lift your upper arm in front of you and overhead.
 This movement is called shoulder flexion.